gpeterson406/Greenwood_Book/_book/04-twoWayAnova.md

 The new output switches the columns around and doesn't show you the mean squares, but gives the most critical parts of the output.
-Here, there is no change in results because it is balanced design with equal counts of responses in each combination of the two explanatory variables.
+Here, there is no change in results because it is a balanced design with equal counts of responses in each combination of the two explanatory variables.

 \indent The additive model, when appropriate, provides simpler interpretations for